HyagoOliveira/InputSystem/README.md

 ![LocalizedSpriteText Runtime][LocalizedSpriteText_Runtime]

-### Using Custom Sprite and Animation
+### Using Custom Sprites and Animations

 Sometimes we just want to replace the input field by a specific sprite for an action.
-You can do it using the [CustomSpriteText](/Runtime/SpriteText/CustomSpriteText.cs) component and setting **Tags** dictionary, specifying the Sprite name (located on the Sprite Asset) to each input device you're going to use:
+You can do it using the [CustomSpriteText](/Runtime/SpriteText/CustomSpriteText.cs) component and setting its **Tags** dictionary, specifying the Sprite name (located on the Sprite Asset) to each input device you're going to use:

 ![CustomSpriteText Inspector for Names][CustomSpriteText_Inspector_Name]

 You can also use Sprite Animations.
-To do this, you must find the initial and final sprite indexes located at the Sprite Assets:
+First, you must find the initial and final sprite indexes located at the Sprite Assets:

 ![Keyboard And Mouse Indexes][KeyboardAndMouseIndexes]
 ![Xbox Indexes][XboxIndexes]